synsypa/synsypa_chat_bot/README.md

 # synsypa_chat_bot
-Seq2Seq Discord Chatbot trained on single user's discord chat history
+Seq2Seq Transformer Discord Chatbot trained on single user's discord chat history

-11/04 First Version Deployed, still WIP

-03/18 Work on Refactor using PyTorch, based off PyTorch Seq2Seq Tutorial

-04/16 Refactor PyTorch code for better structure, adding support for viz (unused)

-07/06 Fixed (maybe?) issue with memory usage during training

-__TO-DO:__

-Build testing script/notebook for trained model

-Better Logging and Visualization of Training Progress (to help identify overfit)

-Remove words with only 1 instance in training

-Deploy on a docker container

-Adjust model training parameters
+Fully refactored with a Seq2Seq Transformer architecture trained on sentence pairs from Discord where wynsypa is always the respondant.

+Discord integration recieved an input sentence and generates a predicted output in synsypa's style